tribixbite/awesome/README.md

 *   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition
 *   [arendst/Tasmota](https://github.com/arendst/Tasmota) - Alternative firmware for ESP8266 and ESP32 based devices with easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX.
 Full documentation at
 *   [vanbwodonk/leonardoUploader](https://github.com/vanbwodonk/leonardoUploader) - A binary command for upload .hex to Arduino Leonardo CDC bootloader.
-*   [oblitum/Interception](https://github.com/oblitum/Interception) - The Interception API aims to build a portable programming interface that allows one to intercept and control a range of input devices.

 ## HTML